 WHAT WE DO

-Each month, a group of Poeteen volunteers will lead a poetry workshop at a local youth shelter.
-We will study the art of poetry at these meetings by sharing some of our favorite poems and discussing them, finding new poems to analyze, holding free-writes and other collaborative writing exercises.
-These workshops are meant to teach fellow teens about how to write poetry, as well as spark creative juices.
-Materials are provided to students.
+Teenage Poeteen volunteers lead monthly poetry workshops at a local youth shelter.
+We study the art of poetry at these meetings by sharing some of our favorite poems and discussing them, finding new poems to analyze, holding free-writes and other collaborative writing exercises.
+These workshops are meant to create an welcoming creative space for self exploration, creativity, and learning about all the forms and joys of poetry.

-At Poeteen, we want to expose teenagers to poetry who haven’t studied it much before, and for teens who already have a passion for it to continue exploring their potential.
+At Poeteen, we want to expose teenagers to poetry and for teens who already have a passion for it to continue exploring their potential.

 High school students volunteer to lead workshops at various shelters in the Portland area, including New Avenues for Youth.
-The goal is to have teens teaching depressed or at risk youth about poetry and helping them realize the healing qualities poetry holds.
+The goal is for teens to share the healing we have found in poetry with others, especially at at risk youth.
 We are actively working on expanding to more similar programs.